Skip to main content

 Choose this grant if:

-• Your course is a credit-bearing course at NC State University.
+• Your existing or new course is a credit-bearing course at NC State University.

-• You would like to use the majority of class time for guided active learning with student-to-student and student-to-instructor interactions, instead of the traditional lecture format.
+• You intend to use the majority of class time for guided active learning with student-to-student and student-to-instructor interactions, while moving lecture learning online before in-person class.

 Award